dechamps/yabe/CodeExamples/Readme.txt

 BacnetToDatabase
 	A sample application that will transfer all 'present values' from a given device, to a SQL database.
 (SQL CE Local DB.)

+Wheather2_to_Bacnet
+	A windows service application (or console for test) able to get back Wheather2 data (http://www.myweather2.com/), and provides it on Bacnet.
+	See comments in Program.cs file and look at Wheather2config.reg file for configuration.
+	Available data are : Temperature, Windspeed, Humidity, Pressure, Windsdir and Wheather Description.